 “What’s with the Academy of St. Martin in the Fields?”

-That was the first thing out of my uncle’s mouth when I got to his house over Labor Day Weekend.
+That was the first thing out of my uncle’s mouth when I got to his house.
 He’s an avid WCRB listener, and has noticed that we play that one particular group a lot.
 Like, a lot.

 In fact, we spin least a few recordings of the ASMF every day on WCRB.
 You’re most likely to hear them in the morning, when Laura Carlo, Jay Fondin, or myself put on one of their Baroque classics.
 But you might also hear them playing Gounod for the Symphony at 8, joined by Pepe Romero for a lunchtime guitar concerto, or taking you through the night with a Handel suite for our Midnight Masterpiece.